Survey on 3D face reconstruction from uncalibrated images: Statistical Model Fitting Methods

-(and $\mathbb{E}_\text{V}$ is defined analogously) for $K$ intensity observations.
-This error function is minimised by setting to zero the partial derivatives, which leads to a linear system of equations that is solved for the texture model parameters $\vec{\beta}$ and the diffuse light parameters $\vec{\gamma}_\text{d}$.
-To estimate the specular reflectance parameters $\vec{\gamma}_\text{s}$, they considered separately the low and the high frequencies (low and high order spherical harmonics) so that $\vec{I}_\text{s} = \vec{I}_\text{s,l} + \vec{I}_\text{s,h}$.
-For the low order frequencies, they used the illumination environment computed in the diffuse fitting stage ($\vec{\gamma}_\text{d}$ and $\vec{\beta}$).
-Thus, specular reflectance parameters $\vec{\gamma}_\text{s}$ are computed considering the specular-only image, which is computed as the difference between the corrected image and the diffuse-only image

-Therefore, for known $\vec{\gamma}_\text{d}$ and $\vec{\beta}$, eq. \eqref{eq:Ispecular_AldrianICCV2011} is a linear system of equations.
-For higher orders, given that lighting is unknown, they solved the unconstrained problem using least-squares.

-In \citep{AldrianSmithBMVC2011}, Aldrian and Smith relaxed further the assumptions and considered an unconstrained illumination, avoiding the premise of a common, known and fixed colour for all the light sources, but assuming non-specular reflectance to estimate the diffuse part.
-As in \citep{AldrianSmithICCVW2011}, they modelled the illumination using spherical harmonics basis functions.
-However, the rendered image $\Imod$ is constructed slightly different since an unconstrained illumination is assumed,

-They also considered the colour response of the camera in the model by adding a colour transformation and an offset, which are determined using the mean texture as initialisation to correct the input image.
-Then, they estimated the diffuse reflectance parameters $\vec{\gamma}_\text{d}$ and the texture parameters $\vec{\beta}$ by ignoring the specular part and minimising the difference between the corrected image $\widetilde{\vec{I}}_{\text{in}}$ and the rendered image $\vec{\mathcal{D}}\vec{\gamma}_{\text{d}} * (\overline{\vec{c}} + \vec{\Psi}\vec{\beta})$, with some regularisation terms on the parameters.
-The specular reflectance parameters $\vec{\gamma}_\text{s}$ are estimated in the same way as in \citep{AldrianSmithICCVW2011} with the equivalent specular-only image

-Although Aldrian and Smith proposed different stra\-tegies to reconstruct the texture \citep{AldrianSmithBMVC2010,AldrianSmithICCVW2011,AldrianSmithBMVC2011,AldrianSmithPAMI2013}, the suggested approach to estimate the 3D facial geometry remains unchanged throughout their works. \citet{DingTheVisualComputer2014} considered that Al\-drian and Smith's approach has two main drawbacks: first, in the camera projection matrix estimation, they do not take into account the orthonormal nature of the rotation matrix, and second, estimating the camera and the shape parameters separately, in a two-step manner, does not guarantee to decrease the cost function in each step.
-To solve the first drawback, they proposed to rescale and orthogonalise the camera projection matrix resulting from Aldrian and Smith's algorithm to enforce orthonormality of the rotation matrix.
-The second disadvantage was solved by jointly estimating the camera projection matrix and the shape parameters using the Levenberg-Marquardt algorithm.
+\citet{DingTheVisualComputer2014} argued that the approach proposed by \citet{AldrianSmithBMVC2010,AldrianSmithICCVW2011,AldrianSmithBMVC2011,AldrianSmithPAMI2013} to linearly estimate the geometry has two main drawbacks: first, in the camera projection matrix estimation, they do not take into account the orthonormal nature of the rotation matrix, and second, estimating the camera and the shape parameters separately, in a two-step manner, does not guarantee to reduce the cost function in each step.
+To solve the first drawback, \citet{DingTheVisualComputer2014} proposed to rescale and orthogonalise the camera projection matrix resulting from Aldrian and Smith's algorithm to enforce orthonormality of the rotation matrix.
+The second disadvantage was solved by jointly estimating the camera projection matrix and the shape parameters.